muratk3n/thirdwave/en/2020/07/h2-numbers.md

 Current best processes for water electrolysis (PEM or alkaline electrolysis) have an effective electrical efficiency of 70–80%, producing 1 kg of hydrogen requires 50–55 kW⋅h of electricity [1].
+Solar to H2 eff 30% [5].

+BEV

+The EV has an overall efficiency of about 60%.
+Electric grid efficiency is 40%, 60% x 40% gives a total of 24%.

 Desalination